RedHatQE/rhsm-dbus-qe/README.md

 > Reactive programming offers an easy way to data mine.
 It offers a pile of methods to transform,merge,aggregate strea ms of events.

-You know, the most expensive task is to prepare a tested system into the right state.
+You know - the most expensive task is to prepare a tested system into the right state.

 You know how a system is prepared in 'before suite' method of a testware and all tests in the test suite rely upon the state of the system the 'before suite' method prepared.
 But if some test change a system state (ie. calls some system action - `subscription-manager register`) the state has been changed.
 You can see a lot of `subscription-manager register/unregister` commands in the tests.

 Supposing you want to test everything about a DBus objects `com.redhat.RHSM1.Config` and `com.redhat.RHSM1.Product`.
-First test should test that an interface exists in a command result `busctl tree`.
+Tests should verify that an interface exists in a command result `busctl tree`.

 The traditional test looks like this: